[Updated Aug. 8, 2016, to more clearly explain the differences in size between ProRes and H.264.]

 This is the reason older computers, such as Mac Pros, have a very hard time playing H-264 video because they can’t solve the GOP compression fast enough to make editing feel smooth.
 There’s just too much math and not enough CPU horsepower.

 GOP compression isn’t “bad,” anymore than I-frame compression is “good.”
 As with most things in video, good or bad depend upon what you are trying to do.

-Without GOP compression, we couldn’t record video using a DSLR camera.
+Without GOP compression, we couldn’t record video using a DSLR or cell phone camera.
 Without GOP compression, YouTube videos wouldn’t exist.